RickStrahl/Westwind.HtmlPackager/README.md

 * **HTML file plus loose Resource Files**
 Produces a folder with an HTML file and all CSS, Script, images, fonts as loose file.

-The library is small and self-contained and can be easily added to another project with two source files, or you can use [NuGet](https://www.nuget.org/packages/Westwind.HtmlPackager) to include it.
+The library is small and self-contained and can be easily added to another project with two source files, or you can use [NuGet](https://www.nuget.org/packages/Westwind.HtmlPackager) to include the binaries.
 Depends on [HtmlAgilityPack](http://html-agility-pack.net) for HTML parsing.

-Supported Targets:
+Supported .NET Targets:

-* .NET 4.5
+* .NET 4.5+
 * .NET Standard 2.0

 ## Standalone HtmlPackager Application (Windows)